ece362-purdue/f2022-public-labs/lab-8/lab_8.md

 ![bounce4](./images/Zoomed_in_Debounce.PNG)

 That looks a lot more decisive than the last picture.
-However, this isn't the point of the lab, and I'm just including it so you can see exactly what this is, as we haven't in the past.
+However, this isn't the point of the lab, and I'm just including it so you can see exactly what this is in a hardware implementation, as we haven't in the past.

-Software debouncing is, which is in this next section.
+Software debouncing is the point here, which is in this next section.

 ### 5.2 Software Debouncing a Keypad